 The standard lens cap and filter ring thread diameter for Canon FD lenses is 55mm.

-Utilizing a standardized filter thread size is useful since you just need to buy and bring one set of filters.
+Employing a standardized filter thread size is useful due to the fact that you only need to own and bring 1 set of filters.

-Some telephoto and zooms have larger filter ring thread diameters due to the fact that they have substantial front lens elements.
+Several zoom and telephoto lenses have larger filter ring thread diameters since they have enormous front lens elements.

 FD vs FL Lens Mount

 The Canon FL mount preceded the FD mount.
 You can make use of FL lenses on the FD mount, and FD mount lenses can be used on the FL lens mount.

 What Canon FL lenses do not have the technology to automatically do stop-down metering.
 As a consequence FL mount lenses have to be stopped down with the depth-of-preview switch in order for the A-1’s light meter to show the proper value.